erigones/esdc-docs/user-guide/gui/nodes/details.rst

 *SuperAdmin*                    read-write
 =============================== ================

-.. warning:: A compute node must be switched to the *offline* state before initiating its shutdown or restart procedure.
+.. warning:: A compute node must be switched to the *maintenance* state before initiating its shutdown or restart procedure.

 .. note:: Shutdown or restart of a compute node initiates a shutdown of all virtual servers running on the compute node (virtual servers must have a functional ACPI daemon running).
 After booting the compute node, the virtual servers will return to the same state as they were before the shutdown or restart of the compute node.